polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-1-connect-to-a-node.md

 After removing the boilerplates code, we have added our first dependencies to the repo: `@polkadot/api@beta`, `semantic-ui-react`, `semantic-ui-css`

 Substrate code is evolving very quickly, introducing breaking changes regularly.
 Polkadot-js api follows this path as well, so sometimes things break.
-We will use the `beta` branch for Polkadot-js here because the dapp we are building is basic and adapting it to breaking changes shouldn't require too much work.
-It is however advised to use the stable branch for any production app.
+We will use the `beta` versions of all Polkadot JS modules here because the DApp we are building is basic and adapting it to breaking changes shouldn't require too much work.
+It is however advised to use the stable releases for any production app.

 ## 1.1 Connect to a node